 9. How far are you willing to drive to save money on airfare?
 Consider neighbor airports to you.
 One example is San Jose and another is San Diego.
 Both frequently have great Hawaii deals on airfare when compared with neighboring airports San Francisco and Los Angeles.
 It doesn’t always work, but it is certainly worth checking.

 10. Plan a 7-Day Cruise on NCL Pride of America.
 Another personal favorite we never tire of.
 See four islands and have your meals and accommodations covered in one price.
 The food is very good overall, by the way, and we’re not easy to please.

 11. In Honolulu, if you aren’t going to rent a car, consider in advance how to get from the airport into town.
 The Bus is definitely the cheapest way at $2.75 if you don’t have over sized luggage.
 Or buy an all-day pass for just $5.50.
 There will be a rail system in the near future.
 Otherwise, our pick is Uber (which can now pick up and drop off at airports).
 Alternatively there are many choices of taxis, shuttles or tour buses, none of which come totally cheap.
-See our latest guide to cheap Hawaii car rentals.

 14. Hawaii is replete with wonderful and abundant free activities.
-Take advantage of them from hiking to beaches to incredible Hawaii sunsets.
+Take advantage of them from hiking to beaches to incredible Hawaii sunsets and more.